hihipy/hihipy.github.io/README.md

 **Status:** Not a site bug.
 The behavior is browser-side and cannot be suppressed from the site without removing the multilingual content that makes the typing animation interesting in the first place.
 The overlay is dismissable via the browser's address bar UI (Safari: tap `ᴀA` icon → cancel translation prompt) or by disabling translation in browser settings.

 **Why this matters for the README:** Anyone troubleshooting an unexpected UI element on the site should first rule out browser-injected translation widgets before assuming it is a site rendering issue.
-This is parallel to BUG-011 (newly-registered domain blocks at the network level) — the symptom appears on the site but the cause is external infrastructure.
+This is parallel to BUG-011 (newly-registered domain blocks at the network level), where the symptom appears on the site but the cause is external infrastructure.

 ### BUG-015: Email address leaked in plain HTML via menu rendering